Food and Nutrition Major

 - Completion of a ACEND-accredited supervised practice program (typically 7-24 months in length) This is also referred to as a dietetic internship.
 Complete and pass a national registration examination given by the Commission on Dietetic Registration (CDR).

-- The RD status enables a person to become licensed in Montana as a Licensed Nutritionist by the Board of Medical Examiners.
+- The RDN status enables a person to become licensed in Montana as a Licensed Nutritionist by the Board of Medical Examiners.